mozilla/docker-etl/jobs/kpi-forecasting/README.md

 # Development

-- `./kpi_forecasting/kpi_forecasting.py` is the main control script.
+- `./kpi_forecasting/kpi_forecasting.py` is the main control script for KPI and Search Forecasting.
+- `./result_processing.py` is the control script for running validation on the tables crated by `kpi_forecasting.py`
 - `./kpi_forecasting/configs` contains configuration YAML files.
 - `./kpi_forecasting/models` contains the forecasting models.